 Ideal Diode Model

-- You can see in forward biased condition diode is behave like a closed switch and reveres biased like an open switch.
+- You can see in forward biased condition diode behaves like a closed switch and reveres biased like an open switch.

-- In ideal condition the potential barrier, dynamic resistance in forward biasing and reverse current is ignored.
+- In ideal conditions, the potential barrier, dynamic resistance in forward biasing, and reverse current is ignored.

 - This model is inadequate for troubleshooting when you are trying to define if the diode is functioning correctly.

-- in given figure V-I characteristics of an ideal diode is shown.
+- In Figure V-I characteristics of an ideal diode is shown.

 - In forward bias, the curve of an ideal diode is shown on the vertical Y-axis in blue color.